rns/kollos-luif-doc/manual.md

 In a structural grammar, a lexeme is a symbol which never appears on the LHS of a rule.

-Structural rules may imply lexical rules in the structural grammar's associated lexer.
+Structural rules may imply lexical rules in the structural grammar’s associated lexer.
 Charclasses and strings in structural rules, for example, create lexemes in the associated lexical grammar.